antonio-costa/Leaguedata/README.md

 # Leaguedata
 A PHP class to handle Riot's (League Of Legends) API.

-I am very nooby php self-taught programmer, so this class may not be very well optimized.
 I put this up because I needed one  class to simplify my api requests and all libraries I found were a bit too complex, just had too many features that I didn't really need.
 Also I found it fun to make and improved my programming skills.

 # Usage example
 It's the simplest I could imagine.
 Just create a new instance of the class, use getData/getStaticData method with the request and parameters (listed below) you wish and then get the data through the responses body.